 How many dwarves are there, indeed, who would like nothing better than to have official stilts: a title, a salary, some representation to pull themselves out of the quagmire where ordinary mortals flounder and give themselves the airs of giants.
 Will the common people always be stupid enough to provide a pedestal for these pygmies?
 Will they always be told: "You speak of suppressing those elected by universal suffrage, to throw the national and democratic representation out the windows, but what will you put in its place?
 For finally, something is necessary, and someone must command: a committee of public safety, then?
-You do not want an emperor, a tyrant, this is understood, but who will replace it: a dictator?... because everyone can not drive, and there must be one who devotes himself to govern others..."
-Eh!
+You do not want an emperor, a tyrant, this is understood, but who will replace it: a dictator?... because evervone can not drive, and there must be one who devotes himself to govern others ... " Eh!
 Gentlemen or citizens, what good is it to replace it if it is only to replace it?
 What is needed is to destroy evil and not displace it.
-What does it matter to me whether he bears one name or another, whether he is here or there, if, under this mask or that appearance, he is still and always in my way. -One removes an enemy; one does not replace it.
+What does it matter to me whether he bears one name or another, whether he is here or there, if, under this mask or that appearance, he is still and always in my way. - One removes an enemy; one does not replace it.

-Dictatorship, the sovereign magistracy, the monarchy, so to speak, - for to recognize that the Authority which is evil can do good, is this not to declare oneself monarchist, to sanction despotism, to renounce the Revolution? - If one asks them, these absolute partisans of brutal force, these advocates of demagogic and compulsory authority, how they would exercise it, in what manner they will organize this strong power: some will respond to you, like of his works and not the son of his father, of his uncle or of any patron, has nothing to sort out with these carnivalesque attributions; he despises and hates them as a travesty which will sully his dignity, as something obscene and infamous.
+Dictatorship, the sovereign magistracy, the monarchy, so to speak, - for to recognize that the Authority which is evil can do good, is this not to declare oneself monarchist, to sanction despotism, to renounce the Revolution? - If one asks them, these absolute partisans of brutal force, these advocates of demor authoritarian badges have done, preached Christian charity to the poor in order to save the rich.

+The titles, the government mandates are only good for the non-entities who, too cowardly to be anything by themselves, want to be seen.
+They have no reason to be, except for the reason of these runts.
+The strong man, the man of intelligence, the man who is everything by labor and nothing by intrigue, the man who is the son of his works and not the son of his father, of his uncle or of any patron, has nothing to sort out with these carnivalesque attributions; he despises and hates them as a travesty which will sully his dignity, as something obscene and infamous.
 The weak man, the ignorant man, who still has the feeling for Humanity, must also fear them; he needs for that only a little common sense.
 For if every harlequinade is ridiculous, it is more horrible when it carries a stick!